Frith Farm is a no-till human-scale organic farm in Scarborough, Maine on the homelands of the Wabanaki people.

-We require a commitment for the full season, Easter to Thanksgiving.
-We also have some winter opportunities for those who have worked the full season, and are open to people staying on for multiple seasons if it seems like a good fit for everyone.
+We require a commitment for the full season, April 1 to Thanksgiving.
+We may have winter opportunities for those who have worked the full season.

-Frith Farm is on 6 open acres on a quiet road in Scarborough.
-We also have 7 acres of forest, with 35 acres of protected woods abutting.
+Frith Farm is on 5 open acres on a quiet road in Scarborough.
+We also have 35 acres of forest, with another 35 acres of protected woods abutting.
 Scarborough is a rapidly growing area, with easy access to urban amenities while still bordering rural communities.
 We are fifteen minutes from downtown Portland, five minutes from the beach, and less than an hour from New Hampshire, though it is easy to forget all this while on the farm.

-We sell through a 200 member CSA, three local natural food stores, the local farmer’s market, and an on-farm store.
+We sell through a 250-member CSA, three local natural food stores, an on-farm Saturday market, and an on-farm store.
 We grow 3 acres of mixed vegetables, herbs, flowers, and perennials.
-We focus on the health of the soil and its biology as the basis of health in our plants, animals, and ourselves.
+We focus on the life of the soil as the basis of health in our plants, animals, and ourselves.
 As of 2020, we are no longer raising livestock commercially.
 We grow vegetables without tillage and do almost all field work by hand.
-We recently built a timber frame barn that includes a farm store and commercial kitchen where we are experimenting with value added products.
-We believe the farm’s economic viability comes directly from its ecological integrity and its active role in the community.
+We recently built a timber frame building that includes a farm store and commercial kitchen where we are experimenting with value added products.
+We believe the farm’s economic health is part and parcel with its ecological integrity and its active role in the community.